-Fiscal year 2011 was another strong recovery year in terms of investment returns.
-Net investment income reflected an increase of 109.1% between 2011 and 2010.
+Fiscal year 2012 was a year of mixed investment returns.
+Net investment income decreased from \$23,083,269 in fiscal year 2011 to \$232,449 in fiscal year 2012, a decrease of \$22,850,920 or 99.0%.
 The Board continues to diversify the portfolio of the Plan to maintain an optimal risk/return ratio.
 Actual investment returns greater than the assumed investment return will have a positive impact on both the annual actuarially determined contribution amount and the Plan's funded level.